Day-to-day support for people with a sight impairment

 How can Helping Hands help with my visual impairment?

-1. Are you partially sighted and need help adjusting?
+Support if you’re partially sighted and need help adjusting